-Sometimes, more competitive schools actually require that you take a SAT Subject Test to get into a specific program.
-It’s a good idea to double check this well ahead of time before the application due date so you can be sure to have your score in on time.
+Sometimes, more competitive schools actually require that you take an SAT Subject Test to get into a specific program.
+It’s a good idea to double-check this well ahead of time before the application due date so you can be sure to have your score in on time.

 Con: It Can Be a Lot of Extra Work

-You’re already likely taking the SAT or ACT.
+You’re already likely doing ACT / SAT prep work.
 You also have extracurricular activities, classes, homework, applications for colleges and scholarships, and, potentially, a job.
 Often times, you may already be studying for your finals or midterms.
 The SAT Subject Test can be a lot of extra work during an already stressful time.

 Pro: You Can Time Your SAT Subject Test with Same Subject Finals in High School